anirudhi/anirudhi.github.io/_posts/2021-05-01-how-to-get-rich-review.md

 7. Sell before you need to, or when bored.
 Empty your mind when negotiating.
 8. Fear nothing and no one.
 Get rich.
 Remember to give it all away.

-Anyone who is capable of executing on these will undoubtably become rich.
+Anyone (granting sound mind and body, and born into a certain degree of privilge) who is capable of executing on these will undoubtably become rich.
 But their difficulty ensure that only a select few, perhaps misguided, do pursue it.

 The book is full of eclectic anecdotes and profound insights that can only be diminished in my efforts to summarize them.
 Regardless, this has been one of the best books I’ve ever read, and that warrants mentioning again.